AidanTomcy/Tresorita/README.md

 This website uses the Bootstrap and Font Awesome libraries.
 All of the major styles are in assets/css/style.css.
 The usersTable.sql only contains the code for the users table.
-There is no React, Angular, Vue or any frontend library.
 This website is not yet hosted.
 Please do create an issue if you find a bug.

-The includes/submitform.inc.php sends the contents to an email id.

 ## Tools Used